Chia-Network/chia-dev-guides/guides/crash-course/cats-offers-nfts.md

 ### Creating a Single-Issuance CAT

 We will only be worrying about creating a single-issuance CAT in this lesson.
-If you want more experience, you can move on to create a multi-issuance CAT. **For every 1 CAT created you will need to spend 1,000 Mojo**.
+If you want more experience, you can move on to create a multiple-issuance CAT. **For every 1 CAT created you will need to spend 1,000 Mojo**.
 This means spending 0.1 Chia (100,000,000,000 Mojo) will produce a CAT with a max supply of 100 million.

 ```
 cats --tail ./reference_tails/genesis_by_coin_id.clsp.hex --send-to <your receive address> --amount <XCH mojos> -m <fee in XCH mojos> --as-bytes --select-coin